Our Counselling Contract

 session time, please send me an email, and I will respond to you as soon as possible.
 I may not always respond to you on the same working day, but I endeavour to get back to you as soon as possible within working hours or when I return from annual leave.

-I do not have any Social Media or Dating profiles, so you do not need to worry about "bumping into me" online!
+I do not have any Social Media (aside from a blank Twitter page I use to connect with journalists and the press) or Dating profiles.
+So you do not need to worry about "bumping into me" online!

 All counsellors undertake professional supervision to support their practice and maintain high standards.
 Supervision helps me to think more deeply about the work you and I are doing together.
 In line with professional requirements and standards, I may discuss my work